-- Reliance: the act whereby the regulatory authority in one jurisdiction may take into account and give significant weight to assessments performed by another regulatory authority or trusted institution, or to any other authoritative information in reaching its own decision.
-The relying authority remains independent, responsible and accountable regarding the decisions taken, even when it relies on the decisions and information of others. - Work-sharing1: a process by which regulatory authorities of two or more jurisdictions share activities to accomplish a specific regulatory task.
-The opportunities for work-sharing include, but are not limited to jointly assessing applications for clinical trials, marketing authorizations or product manufacturing site inspections, joint work in the post-marketing surveillance of medical product quality and safety, joint development of technical guidelines or regulatory standards, and collaboration on information platforms and technology.
-Work-sharing also entails exchange of information consistent with the provisions of existing agreements and compliant with each agency's or institution's legislative framework for sharing such information with other regulatory authorities.
+- Work-sharing1: a process by which regulatory authorities of two or more jurisdictions share activities to accomplish a specific regulatory task.
+The opportunities for work- sharing include, but are not limited to jointly assessing applications for clinical trials, marketing authorizations or product manufacturing site inspections, joint work in the post-marketing surveillance of medical product quality and safety, joint development of technical guidelines or regulatory standards, and collaboration on information platforms and technology.
+Worksharing also entails exchange of information consistent with the provisions of existing agreements and compliant with each agency's or institution's legislative framework for sharing such information with other regulatory authorities. - Reliance1: the act whereby the regulatory authority in one jurisdiction may take into account and give significant weight to assessments performed by another regulatory authority or trusted institution, or to any other authoritative information in reaching its own decision.
+The relying authority remains independent, responsible and accountable regarding the decisions taken, even when it relies on the decisions and information of others.

-4. Objectives
+3. Objectives